benmeadowcroft/tidb-graphql/docs/how-to/integration-tests.md

 - `GRANT OPTION`
 - `CREATE/DROP DATABASE`

-Other integration tests are unchanged and continue to use the single admin account.
+Other integration tests use the same admin credentials from `.env.test`.
+Some tests also create multiple temporary databases to exercise multi-database schema assembly and cross-database relationships.

 The role-based tests also create a dedicated introspection role and set it only while building the schema, so runtime queries remain constrained to request roles.
 The runtime connection is opened against `information_schema` and the executor switches databases with `USE <db>` during query execution.